Sleepovers (novel): Reception

 Sleepovers has been regarded as one of Wilson's best novels and is one of her five best bestselling books.
 Miriam Moore from The Spinoff ranked Sleepover as her third favourite novel of Wilson, writing, "God I loved this book.
 I never owned it but every time I handed it back to the library I put it on my reserves list again (which took months due to its popularity)".
 Moore thought that the girls calling themselves the "Alphabet girls" and having their names start with the first five letters of the alphabet was very cool and she called Chloe the "bitch-friend".
 A reviewer from The Guardian said she would recommend the book as it "teaches you that everyone is special" and shows that there are friends to help if "you are bullied", and recommended it for readers between the ages of 7 and 12.
 Another reviewer from The Guardian found the book humorous and rated it "9 ¾ out of 10".
 A writer from the same website believed that Wilson was "thought-provoking" rather than "preachy" in the novel.
 A writer from The Independent opined that the novel had all of Wilson's "hallmarks of humour, good sense and a profound realism".
 In 2023, Kelly Hurst, Puffin Books editorial director, revealed that he always recommended Sleepovers as the best of Wilsons' books, saying, "it's wonderful to see how Jacqueline captures perfectly the real-life joys and woes of friends and sisters in this sequel".

 A reviewer from Reading Time believed that the sleepovers in the novel highlighted the themes of "friends and family".
 They also opined that Wilson is able to "weave important lessons" about life and friendship "with real appeal to younger readers" and noted that Sharratt's "simple line drawings attractively supplement the text".
 In 2014, Surrey Live included the novel on their list of "previous books which are worth a read".
 Ella Dove from Good Housekeeping placed Sleepovers on her list of the 10 best Jacqueline Wilson books, calling it a "charming tale of siblings and friendship".
 A writer from TES believed that the novel was highly "entertaining", whilst a writer from Waterstones Books Quarterly called the novel "funny and touching" and opined that it encouraged readers to "explore the worries of bullies, disabilities and making new friends".
+Frances Perkins from the Bournemouth Daily Echo referred to the book as a "warm" story about the "importance of friendship and fitting in".